 What is there to see and do at Thirlestane Castle?

 While touring the main State Rooms, visitors can marvel at the ornate 17th-century plasterwork ceilings by George Dunsterfield, the same craftsman that was employed at the Palace of Holyroodhouse.
 In the magnificent State Dining Room, they can examine one of the largest collections of family portraits in the country featuring the work of famous artists such as Romney, Scougal and Reynolds.
 The castle also has a large collection of historic toys from the Edwardian, Victorian and Georgian periods that visitors can explore.
-The Tea Room and Gift Shop are the perfect place to relax after touring the castle and grounds.
+Pick up a "wee mindin" to take home from the castle Gift Shop and enjoy a stroll around the castle grounds.

-As well as a visitor attraction, the castle also has luxury holiday accommodation.
+As well as a visitor attraction, Thirlestane also offers 5-star holiday accommodation.
 Visitors can extend their time in the beautiful Scottish Borders by staying in one of the five apartments situated within the South Wing of the castle.
 Thirlestane Castle is also a stunning events venue with a variety of both elegant and rustic spaces available.